tarwn/lessthandot-hugo/blogs/content/posts/2010-11-30-replication-and-mirroring-setup.md

 SELECT AddressLine1 FROM person.Address WHERE AddressID = 1
 ```

-The statement above results in, “1970 Napa Ct”.
-Update the AddressLine1 value to, “1970 Napa Court” and ensure the changes flow to the subscriber of the publication.
+The statement above results in, "1970 Napa Ct".
+Update the AddressLine1 value to, "1970 Napa Court" and ensure the changes flow to the subscriber of the publication.

 ```sql
 UPDATE Person.Address SET AddressLine1 = '1970 Napa Court'